astramieri/python-projects/README.md

 # Python projects 🐍

-A collection of Python projects done in spare time.
+A collection of Python projects done in my spare time.

 - BlackJack